As recruiting costs and physician wages increase, healthcare organizations are faced with the challenge of balancing cost savings and quality care.

 Patient care doesn’t have to be compromised when reducing the annual cost spent on hiring physicians.Partnering with a locum tenens staffing agency can be a viable way to help reduce overall staffing costs while also increasing revenue.

-Effectively onboarding a physician is not only challenging, but it’s also a significant investment for a hospital.
+Effectively onboarding a physician is not only challenging, but also a significant investment for a hospital.

 Up to $88,000 per physician

 Recruiting physicians is a costly, labor-intensive process.
-By contracting and staffing physicians by using a staffing company, healthcare facilities can significantly cut costs associated with recruiting, including interviewing, sign-on incentives, and relocation bonuses.
+By contracting and staffing physicians through a healthcare staffing company, healthcare facilities can significantly cut costs associated with recruiting, including interviewing, sign-on incentives, and relocation bonuses.

 Up to $100,000 per physician annually

 The cost of malpractice insurance for physicians can reach up to $100,000 annually.
-Locums staffing agencies cover this cost for the locum tenens providers that they send to your facility.
+Locum tenens staffing agencies cover this cost for the locum tenens providers that contract with your facility.

 Up to $400,000 per physician annually